j4w8n/mkrt/README.md

 `mkrt <path> [options]`

 Directories will be created, if they don't exist.
-If any route files, that you've just asked mkrt to create, already exist in the directory then you'll be prompted to overwrite them or not.
+If any route files, that you've just asked mkrt to create, already exist in the directory then you'll be prompted whether you want to overwrite them or not.

 By default, a typical page route will create three files => +page.svelte, +page.server.ts, +page.ts